spotinst/help/src/docs/eco/gcp-tutorials/view-your-savings.md

 # View Your Savings

-Once Eco GCP is set up for your organization and you selected your reservation and savings plan strategy, your Eco GCP dashboard will display a more complete view of savings.
+Once Eco GCP is set up for your organization and you select your committed use discount strategy, your Eco GCP dashboard will display a more complete view of savings.

 To view the Eco dashboard in the Spot console, go to **Eco** > **Dashboard** and select the Google Cloud tab.